 Your Public Liability insurance policy also provides your business some much needed financial protection if you are faced with a claim.
 It will cover compensation payable to a third party as well as the associated legal costs.
 One less hassle you don’t have to worry about.

 Stamp Duty Concession for NSW Small Businesses

-On 1st January 2018, the NSW Government introduced legislation to make insurance more affordable for small businesses by exempting them from paying stamp duty on certain insurance products purchased on or after this date.
+On 1 January 2018, the NSW Government introduced legislation to make insurance more affordable for small businesses by providing a stamp duty exemption on certain insurance products.
 The exemption applies to both Public Liability and Professional Indemnity policies.

-To be eligible, you must be a Capital Gains Tax (CGT) small business entity and have an aggregated turnover of less than $2 million for the income year in which the insurance is effected or renewed.
+To be eligible (as that the time of publication), you must be a Capital Gains Tax (CGT) small business entity and have an aggregated turnover of less than $2 million for the income year in which the insurance is effected or renewed.
 If you qualify for the exemption, tick ‘Yes’ to the eligibility question when obtaining a quote online and the concession will be automatically applied.

 For more information on the NSW Stamp Duty Concession visit Revenue NSW website.